Australia–Qatar relations

 Bilateral relations exist between the Commonwealth of Australia and the state of Qatar.
+There are 3,000 Australians in Qatar.
 In 2012, Qatar opened an embassy in Canberra, Australia and an Ambassador to Qatar and the UAE was appointed, the first time an Ambassador to Qatar has been appointed.
-There are 3,000 Australians in Qatar.
 In 2016, Australia opened an embassy in Doha, Qatar.
+The Australian ambassador to Qatar is Shane Flanagan.

+Qatar and Australia are major rivals in the LNG industry, and the relationship is currently in a state of tension.
+Diplomatic relations between the two countries deteriorated significantly since 2020 after Qatar-government directed strip searches in Hamad International Airport affected thirteen Australian women who were transiting the country in October 2020.
+In 2021, after the International Olympic Committee announced the Australian city of Brisbane as the preferred host of the 2032 Summer Olympics, Qatar attempted to dispute Australia’s victorious bid, criticising both Australian officials and the IOC about the decision-making process, with Qatar’s challenge ultimately being unsuccessful.Relations further deteriorated after the Australian Government's blocking of an expansion plan by Qatar Airways in July 2023 on national interest grounds, with the 2020 airport strip searches cited as one of the reasons for the rejection.

 Investment

 Up to 2017, Hassad Food, which is an investment arm of the Qatar Investment Authority, had invested more than $500 million to buy prime agricultural land in Australia, to own 3,000 square kilometres, with five properties in New South Wales, one in Victoria, one in Queensland, three in South Australia and three in Western Australia.

-The company is proposing to invest another $500 million in Australia.
-Senator Bernardi has said, "We can have a debate and a discussion about the wisdom of foreign ownership of some of our strategic assets, but I do not know how anyone can justify a government that is recognised by its peers and our allies as the funder of terrorism owning such resources in our own country".
+On 1 October 2024, Qatar Airways, wholly owned by the Qatari Government, announced its intentions to purchase a 25% "cornerstone" stake in Virgin Australia.
+According to Australia's metric regarding foreign investment in critical services, the proposed investment by Qatar Airways is substantial to a level where it could be against Australia's national interest, hence requires screening and approval by Australia's Foreign Investment Review Board, and the transaction can ultimately be blocked by the Treasurer of Australia.

 2020 airport incident

 On 2 October 2020, thirteen Australian female passengers aboard a Qatar Airways flight to Sydney from Hamad International Airport in Doha were forced to deplane before takeoff, and were subsequently strip searched and "subjected to an invasive internal examination" against their will.
 This was alleged prompted by the discovery of a newborn baby in an airport bathroom.
 This evolved into a diplomatic incident between Australia and Qatar with Australian foreign minister Marise Payne stating "the treatment of the women concerned was offensive, grossly inappropriate, and beyond circumstances in which the women could give free and informed consent".

-Following adverse media coverage, on 28 October the Qatari government issued a statement of regret and promised a "comprehensive, transparent investigation".

-FIFA 2022

-Australia and other countries have criticised Qatar for the way it treats women, homosexuals and foreigners.
+However, Qatar promptly and vehemently voiced its disapproval of the incident, with Qatari officials issuing multiple apologies soon after the event took place.
+Moreover, the Federal Court of Australia ruled in favor of dismissing the case, as it determined that the searches did not occur on a Qatar Airways aircraft nor were conducted by the airline's staff.